Advice for students on Postgraduate Research programmes

 Should you wish to flag an issue anonymously to the KDA, you can do so via this link.

-Check out the KPA for social activities to keep you in touch with fellow researchers.
-Your Faculty Microsoft teams are also being used to hold informal coffee mornings and keep in touch days.
+For those of you who do not live locally, It’s important to maintain contact with family, friends and colleagues.
+Please check out the KPA for virtual social activities to keep you in touch with fellow researchers.
+Your Faculty Microsoft teams continue to be used to hold informal coffee mornings and keep in touch days.

 The KDA has also created a Team called ‘Postgraduate research students’ which contains all PGRs from across the University.
 It has channels for those of you living on campus, with caring responsibilities etc and we would encourage you to use this to connect.
 If you do not have access to this Team, please email KDA@keele.ac.uk.